Vintage Wrist Watches

 snoopd.jpg (64560 bytes)

 Description: This vintage snoopy watch is a full-sized watch and can be worn be either a man or woman.
 It is in top running condition.
 The second hand is a tennis ball which "floats" around on a clear disk.
 Snoopy has a tennis racket in his hand.
 If you like tennis, and you like Snoopy (who doesn't) then you should have this watch.
 Band not original.
+Two of these watches are available.

 #23 SOLD